 We can help researchers access data from the Australian Twittersphere, create custom social media data collections, and collect data from the public web.
-Please contact us if we can help you.

 The Digital Observatory has the capability to set up custom longitudinal Twitter collections for research.
 Depending on the needs of your project or research question, we can customise collection using parameters including time periods, keywords, hashtags, accounts and more.